ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 an application using such a Connection should itself perform congestion control in accordance with {{?RFC2914}}.
 Also note that reliability is usually combined with congestion control in protocol implementations, rendering "reliable but not congestion controlled" a request that is unlikely to succeed.

-### Congestion control

-Classification:
-: Protocol Property (Generic)

-Type:
-: Boolean

-Applicability:
-: Connection

-This boolean property informs about the protocol carrying out congestion control or not.
-This property is read-only.

-TODO: merge with above?

-### Relative niceness

-Classification:
-: Protocol Property (Generic)

-Type:
-: Integer

-Applicability:
-: Connection

-This Property is a non-negative integer representing the relative inverse priority of this Connection relative to other Connections in the same Connection Group.
-It has no effect on Connections not part of a Connection Group.
-As noted in {{groups}}, this property is not entangled when Connections are cloned.
+The default is that the Connection is congestion controlled.

 ### Niceness {#send-niceness}